stusiojan/AudioConcept/README.md

 │
 ├── scripts            <- Various automation scripts.
 │
+├── demo               <- Code to host a fronted to XAI.
+│
+├── XAI                <- Code to explain models decicions.
+│
 └── AudioConcept       <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes AudioConcept a Python module
     │